About Marshall University

 The university takes great pride in its continuing efforts to maintain a barrier-free campus for individuals with physical limitations.

 Arthur Weisberg Family Applied Engineering Complex, located on Third Avenue on the north side of campus, was completed in spring of 2015.
 It was named in honor of Arthur Weisberg and his family, who have been strong supporters of engineering and computer science at Marshall.
 The facility houses administration, offices, classrooms and state-of-the-art laboratories of the College of Engineering and Computer Sciences.
-The College of Science also has instructional and computer laboratories, faculty offices and the MAGIC (Marshall’s Advanced Gaming and Interactivity Center) lab located in this building.
+The College of Science also has faculty offices and research laboratories located in this building.
 In addition the Weisberg Applied Engineering Complex includes laboratories and offices for the Marshall Institute for Interdisciplinary Research and the Marshall University Research Corporation.

 Arthur Weisberg Family Engineering Laboratories was completed in August of 2009.
 It was named in honor of Arthur Weisberg and his family, who have been strong supporters of engineering and computer science at Marshall.
 A variety of engineering laboratories are housed in this building.